sminez/ad/README.md

 ## Simplicity
 For things that are going to be core parts of the experience (bindings, per-filetype configuration) I'm just going to hard code stuff.
-I'll try to do it in a way that makes it easy to update / change but the whole thing will be a lot easier to write if there isn't really any config parsing.
+I'll try to do it in a way that makes it easy to update / change but the whole thing will be a lot easier to write if there isn't too much config parsing.

+That said, the more I work on this, the more I wonder if it might be interesting to structure `ad` in the same way as [penrose](https://github.com/sminez/penrose) and have it as a library for writing your own text editor?
+That would require some restructuring but might be interesting to explore...

 ## Goals
 - Simple modal editing to the extent that I use VIM